vmware-archive/platform-automation-demo/README.md

 >Note: The credhub credentials required by this reference repo were generated using [this redacted script](https://github.com/doddatpivotal/homelab-concourse-setup/blob/master/scripts/seed-credhub.redacted.sh)

 >Note: There is a helper pipeline, `generate-certs-pipeline.yml`, to generate self-signed certs.

+>Note: The following files are generated throught generate-config.sh script and should not be manually edited:

 ## Updating a version of a tile